 STEP 3: Increase Global Flow Hash Table (For Heavy Traffic)

-Recommended: SolarWinds NetFlow Traffic Analyzer provides more robust monitoring of NetFlow, J-Flow, and sFlow® data.
-Download the fully-functional free trial here and use it to get full visibility into your traffic in under an hour.
+Recommended: Site24x7 Network Traffic Monitoring provides end-to-end visibility for NetFlow, sFlow, J-Flow, and more, with cloud dashboards, anomaly alerts, and mobile push notifications.
+Download the fully-functional 30-day free trial here and see all your traffic in under an hour.

 Monitor Multicast Traffic with NetFlow Traffic Analyzer FAQs